 - The training programs are a partnership between the Colorado Office of Economic Development and International Trade (OEDIT) and the Colorado Community College System (CCCS) and are managed through participating colleges.

-- The Existing Industry (EI) training program focuses on providing assistance to establish Colorado companies in order to remain competitive within their industry, adapt to new technology, and prevent layoffs.
+- The Existing Industry (EI) training program focuses on providing assistance to established Colorado companies in order to remain competitive within their industry, adapt to new technology, and prevent layoffs.

 - The Colorado First (CF) training program focuses on companies relocating to or expanding in Colorado and provides funds only for net new hires.